Updated: April 30, 2019

 When you file for bankruptcy in Kentucky, you must compare your income to the median income for a household of your size in Kentucky.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).
 This is called the means test.

 If your income is above Kentucky’s median income, you still might qualify for Chapter 7, but you’ll have to provide detailed information about your expenses and payments on secured debts in order to find out.
 Most Chapter 13 filers also have to provide this information.

-You can find all of the Kentucky’s county-specific figures you’ll need for Forms 22A and 22C on the U.S. Trustee’s website at www.justice.gov/ust.
-Click on “Bankruptcy Reform” and then “Means Testing Information.”
+You can find all of Kentucky’s county-specific figures needed for the means test on the U.S. Trustee’s website at www.justice.gov/ust.

 There are two judicial districts in Kentucky (see below for links).
 You can file in either: